Sgt. Forrest Faye Teal

 1920, his family had moved to Janesville where he

-did not attend high school.
-It is known that
+high school.
+It is known that worked at the

-In the late summer of 1941, Forrest participated in maneuvers in Louisiana with the battalion.
+In the late summer of 1941, Forrest participated in maneuvers in Louisiana with the battalion from September 1st through 30th.
 It was at the end of the maneuvers at Camp Polk that he and the other members of the battalion learned that they were being sent overseas.
 Forrest was 28 years old, which made him one year too young from being released from military service.